CatalinVoss/hpplog/README.md

 ### hpp_log: Universal C++ logging helper
 This is just a simple universal logging helper for cross-platform C++ applications that have to run in various environments.
+Plays nicely with Windows, Linux, Mac, iOS, and Android NDK environments.

 It defines 4 log levels.
 Usage: